OpenStackweb/ironic-website/README.md

 #### 'category.id'

 This can be with whatever value you want (e.g. 'news-features').
 To see available values, please look at /content/blog-config.json.
 Note when adding a new value, you must also update the categories.id value on blog-config.json.

-#### Authors

-To add an author, create an [author md file](https://github.com/OpenStackweb/ironic-website/blob/master/src/pages/author/lorem-ipsum.md).
-Replace spaces with "-".
-Template key can simply be "tags".
-Company name is not currently used.
+#### label: (e.g. Announcements, Community, Release Notice)

+You can add whatever category you want and it should show up.

+#### id: (e.g. announcements, community, release-notice)

+This should be a lowercase version of the lable with - replacing spaces